zeling595/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* receptionist at a small hotel
+* has to handle the checking in and checking out of hotel guests
-* has a need to manage a significant number of contacts
+* has to manage other details of hotel stay (e.g. guest information, bill)
 * prefer desktop apps over other types
-* can type fast
+* can type reasonably fast
-* prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: allows receptionist to handle the checking in and out of hotel guests faster than a typical mouse/GUI driven app and gives both the receptionist and guests a pleasant experience.

 ### User stories